-- Stop the engine before adjusting the trim angle. - Use care to avoid being pinched. - Use caution when trying a trim position for the first time.
+- Stop the engine before adjusting the trim angle. - Use care to avoid being pinched when removing or installing the rod. - Use caution when trying a trim position for the first time.
 Increase speed gradually and watch for any signs of instability or control problems.
 Improper trim angle can cause loss of control.